0cjs/sedoc/ee/logic.md

 Many FPGAs and other CMOS chips have internal protection diodes from input pins to Vdd; this will divert current to Vdd when the input voltage exceeds Vdd plus one Schottkey diode drop.
-(Note that the Vdd bus must be able to sink this extra current.
-Most regulators will not sink current if the output voltage is higher than the regulator design output, but other devices on the Vdd bus consuming current can use the current sourced by the CMOS device's Vcc pin in this case, in place of current sourced from the regulator.)
+(This may be an equivalent clamping system in lower-voltage parts.)
+Note that the Vdd bus must be able to sink this extra current.
+Most regulators will not sink current if the output voltage is higher than the regulator design output, but other devices on the Vdd bus consuming current can use the current sourced by the CMOS device's Vcc pin in this case, in place of current sourced from the regulator.

 On systems that can handle this, a resistor on the input line can be used to limit the current drawn from the input line, giving the CMOS chip inherent level conversion.
 For open-collector input-only lines the pull-up resistor will do this; for bidirectional or output lines a series resistor in front of the CMOS pin will do this.

-Some FPGA data sheets suggest that even 100-200 Ω will be ok.
+This can have issues, however; see db-electronics.ca [The Dangers of 3.3V Flash in Retro Consoles][dbelec] for a very detailed discussion.

+That said, the [Xilinx Spartan 3 datasheet][xis3] p.59 (Table 28 and Note
+2) says that "Keeping VIN within 500 mV of the associated VCCO rails or ground rail ensures that the internal diode junctions that exist between each of these pins and the VCCO and GND rails do not turn on."
+If the voltage is higher or lower, the input clamp current per I/O pin Iik = ±100 mA applies, but only for moderate (seconds? minutes?) periods of time, and only (Note 2) for 100 pins or less simultaneously.
+But, "Prolonged exposure to such current may compromise device reliability.
+A sustained current of 10 mA will not compromise device reliability."
+Thus if you use a 200 Ω series resistor between a Vcco = 3.3 V pin and a 5 V line, you have a sustained clamp current of 1.7 V / 200 Ω = 8.5 mA and that should be fine.

 __Level-shifter ICs__